AmmarPL/HTTP-Load-Testing/Readme.md

 ## Features

-### Bare Minimum Requirements

-- **HTTP Address Input**: Accepts an HTTP address to target the server.
+1) **HTTP Address Input**: Accepts an HTTP address to target the server.
-- **Configurable Queries Per Second (QPS)**: Supports a `--qps` flag to generate requests at a specified fixed QPS.
+2) **Configurable Queries Per Second (QPS)**: Supports a `--qps` flag to generate requests at a specified fixed QPS.
-- **Latency and Error Reporting**: Reports comprehensive latencies and error rates.
+3) **Latency and Error Reporting**: Reports comprehensive latencies and error rates.
-- **Docker Image**: Provides a buildable Docker image for convenient deployment and scalability.
+4) **Docker Image**: Provides a buildable Docker image for convenient deployment and scalability.

-### Additional Features Added

-1) **Concurrent Users**: Allows the simulation of multiple users hitting the server simultaneously.
+5) **Concurrent Users**: Allows the simulation of multiple users hitting the server simultaneously.
 This feature is crucial for testing how well the server handles simultaneous load, mimicking real-world usage by multiple users.

-2) **Request Send Patterns**: Choose from several predefined request sending patterns to simulate different real-world traffic scenarios:
+6) **Request Send Patterns**: Choose from several predefined request sending patterns to simulate different real-world traffic scenarios:

    - **Constant Rate**: Maintains a steady flow of requests per second throughout the test duration.
 Ideal for testing baseline performance under a continuous load.